-If you have a HDTV the game will blow your mind visually and audibly thanks to its impressive next-gen showcase.
+If you have an HDTV the game will blow your mind visually and audibly thanks to its impressive next-gen showcase.
 The graphics are amazing with super high res textures that have never been seen before.
-This stuff looks like pre-rendered next-gen graphics, but in real-time.
+This stuff looks like pre-rendered next-gen graphics but in real-time.
 While the game doesn’t have much color that is ok because there is a distinct art style.
-There is lots of ambiance on top of all this that makes you feel like you are in a war-torn planet fighting for your race.
+There is lots of ambiance on top of all this that makes you feel like you are on a war-torn planet fighting for your race.

 If there is one thing I absolutely love about this game it is the Helghast design.
 They are such cool characters with creepy glowing red eyes, raspy voices that are only heard through gas masks, and strange British accents.
 The gritty art style is great and really fits this type of game despite everyone complaining about next-gen games not having enough color.

 The multi player is the meat of the game with up to 32 players on each map and everything gets really insane really fast.
 It takes awhile to get a hang of how everything is done and the fast pace.
 When I first went online I died about 100 times before I even made my first kill, and no I don’t suck.
 After you get the hang of everything it becomes super addictive and fun.
 There are plenty of modes from team deathmatch, to search and destroy, and even a king of the kill type game.

 For people who just got a PS3 for Christmas Killzone 2 is something to really show off to your friends, and with great mutliplayer, you can expect lots of hours playing this great next-gen gem.